koding/kdlearn/guides/installing-wordpress/index.md

 ## Step 1 - Database creation

-First and foremost we need a new database for our WordPress installation.
-We can either use the command line for this or use phpMyAdmin.
+The first thing we need for our WordPress installation to work is a new database.
+We can create one using either the command line or use [phpMyAdmin](http://learn.koding.com/guides/install-phpmyadmin/).

-For the sake of this guide we are going to use the command line to create a database for our WordPress installation.
+For the sake of this guide we are going to use the command line, to create a database for our WordPress installation.

+Please make note that you should have mySQL installed on your VM for this work.
+If you don't know how to get mySQL installed just follow [this guide](http://learn.koding.com/guides/installing-mysql/) and then comeback here to continue with the rest of the install.

 The commands that you should use to set up a database from the command line are as follows.